sreenaths/mcp-python-sdk/docs/minimcp/README.md

 ### Primitive Managers/Decorators

-MiniMCP supports three server primitives, each managed by its own primitive manager.
-These managers are implemented as callable classes that can be used as decorators for registering handler functions.
+MiniMCP supports three server primitives, each managed by its own manager class.
+These managers are available under MiniMCP as a callable instance that can be used as decorators for registering handler functions.
+They work similar to FastMCP's decorators.

-When called, a manager accepts a primitive definition.
-If none is provided, the definition is automatically inferred from the handler function.
+The decorator accepts primitive details as argument (like name, description etc).
+If not provided, these details are automatically inferred from the handler function.

 In addition to decorator usage, all three primitive managers also expose methods to add, list, remove, and invoke handlers programmatically.